A quick breakfast you can enjoy hot or cold.

 I’ve had a few products from Nature’s Path in the past and I always seem to enjoy them, so when I saw this big box of Nature’s Path Organic Superfood Oats on sale in the cereal aisle at Costco, it was an easy decision to give them a try.
 The box includes three different flavors: apple cinnamon, red berries and vanilla maple pecan.

 Each of the flavors is pretty tasty and tastes more or less like you’d expect.
 I think the vanilla maple pecan is my favorite because it has chunks of real pecans in it and I love pecans and the vanilla flavor is quite subtle and natural tasting.
-Red berries is also delicious and tastes fresh and not artificial or overly sweet.
+Red berries is also delicious; it tastes fresh and not artificial or overly sweet.
 Apple and cinnamon is sweet, spicy and comforting, like drinking apple cider.
 The oats are an old-fashioned style oat and aren’t powdery or super soft.
 They remain pretty firm when cooked or soaked.
 You can definitely see the chia seeds and taste the hemp too; there’s a slight hint of an earthy taste to these oats.
 Having the three different flavors made it so I didn’t get sick of any one particular flavor while eating the oatmeals for breakfast regularly.
 It’s also is nice that you can choose whether to eat the oatmeal hot or cold.
 If you need even more variety, you can easily add your own extra ingredients to keep things exciting.
 Nut butter, fresh fruit, protein powder and yogurt were some that came to mind for me, but I’m sure there are lots of other good options too.

 Each box Nature’s Path Organic Superfood Oats comes with 24 individual packets of oatmeal (eight each of apple cinnamon, red berries and vanilla maple pecan).
 For a second I thought the box might include the cute little jar that’s pictured on the front, but sadly it doesn’t.
 You’ll have to supply your own.
 I paid $8.49 Canadian for the box while it was on sale at Costco, which works out to less than forty cents per package.
 That’s a really cheap breakfast!
 Costco’s regular price for a box is $10.99, which still seems pretty reasonable to me.